yalhasan/TASK-git-and-github/README.md

 ### 3. Make Changes

-- Create a new file using `touch` called `greetings.txt`.
+- Create a new file using the `touch` command called `greetings.txt`.
-- Inside the fle, Write a greeting message.
+- Inside the fle, write a greeting message.
-- Git add, commit and push your changes
+- Git add, commit and push your changes.